cosemansp/setup-apollo-fullstack/README.md

 [*] Dataloader to avoid N+1 problem
 [*] Basic JWT Security
-[*] Mutations and error handling (see register & login) [ ] Advanced Federation features like type references, type extensions [ ] Handling security with custom directives
+[*] Mutations and error handling (see register & login) [*] Integration Testing with in memory DB and graphql [ ] Advanced Federation features like type references, type extensions [ ] Handling security with custom directives